Drink Driving Offences in NSW

 Drink Driving Penalties in NSW

-The NSW Government has introduced some of the toughest penalties in Australia to deter and punish offenders.
-These include hefty fines, mandatory disqualification periods, criminal convictions, and, in severe cases, imprisonment.
+The NSW Government has introduced some of the toughest drink driving penalties in Australia.
+These include:

 ________________________________________